eclipse-archived/ceylon-lang.org/documentation/tour/modules.md

         doc = "The typesafe query API.";
     }

-(Alert readers will notice that this is just a snippet of Ceylon code, using the "declarative" object builder syntax.)

 A `shared` package defines part of the "public" API of the module.
 Other modules can directly access shared declarations in a `shared` package.